Ashu-NT/project_manager_Lite/docs/platform_modernization/CQRS/platform_cqrs_existing_state_audit.md

    at the desktop-API layer itself, independent of what the underlying service does.~~ **Fixed (P5, 2026-08-13)** — see "P5 EnterpriseCalendarDesktopApi assignment-serialization N+1 remediation" below.
-5. **Platform's own calendar-editing primitive has the exact defect the PM audit found (and recommended fixing) in PM's own now-deleted calendar adapter — and it is *worse* here.**
+5. ~~**Platform's own calendar-editing primitive has the exact defect the PM audit found (and recommended fixing) in PM's own now-deleted calendar adapter — and it is *worse* here.**
-   `WorkingRuleService.save_rule` commits **inside itself**, once per call; `seed_standard_week` calls it 7 times sequentially for the 7 weekdays, producing **7 independent, non-atomic commits** for what a user experiences as "set up this calendar's working week" — a mid-loop failure leaves a partially-edited week with no compensating action. `CalendarWorkingRuleRepository`'s contract exposes only a singular `save()` — there is no batch primitive at the repository-contract level either, so this cannot be fixed by the caller alone.
+   `WorkingRuleService.save_rule` commits **inside itself**, once per call; `seed_standard_week` calls it 7 times sequentially for the 7 weekdays, producing **7 independent, non-atomic commits** for what a user experiences as "set up this calendar's working week" — a mid-loop failure leaves a partially-edited week with no compensating action. `CalendarWorkingRuleRepository`'s contract exposes only a singular `save()` — there is no batch primitive at the repository-contract level either, so this cannot be fixed by the caller alone.~~ **Fixed (P0.3/P0.6, 2026-08-12)** — `seed_standard_week` now stages all 7 saves and commits once; the resolver's cache-invalidation gap this defect fed into was closed the same day.
+See "P0 correctness/security remediation status" above.
 6. **Every "totals"/rollup-shaped read in Platform is computed in Python over a materialized list**, exactly matching PM's module-wide finding: a repo-wide grep across all 21 Platform repository files for `func.sum`/`group_by` returns **zero matches**; `func.count` appears in exactly 4 narrow calendar-count call sites and nowhere else.
-No master-data rollup (employees per department, sites per organization, anything portfolio-shaped) exists at all — not even a materialize-then- `len()` version — the capability simply hasn't been built yet.
+No master-data rollup (employees per department, sites per organization, anything portfolio-shaped) exists at all — not even a materialize-then- `len()` version — the capability simply hasn't been built yet. *(Original-audit-state finding, 2026-08-12.)* **Partially addressed (P6, 2026-08-13)** — one pilot rollup (active/inactive employee counts) was built as `EmployeeHeadcountReader`, the evidence-backed highest-value candidate; the P6.0 discovery pass evaluated 6 further candidates (employees per department/site, sites per organization, users per role, resources by organizational unit, timesheet-status tallies) and explicitly did not select any for further CQRS remediation — see "P6 SQL-side rollup pilot" above for the full evidence table.
+This finding is **resolved as far as this modernization effort's own scope goes**; the remaining candidates are backlog/product work, not open engineering.

 **Major risks of introducing CQRS incorrectly, specific to Platform.** (i) **Audit atomicity is inconsistent within Platform itself, in a way a naive read-model consolidation could paper over.**